-The onset of COVID-19, accompanying volatility and increasing focus on areas such as "ESG" marked the first half of 2020 in the leveraged finance markets.
+The onset of COVID-19, accompanying volatility and increasing focus on areas such as environmental, social and governance (ESG) marked the first half of 2020 in the leveraged finance markets.
 With the European syndicated leveraged loan and high-yield markets firmly “closed” from March, the outlook appeared somewhat gloomy.
 COVID-19-related waivers/amendments and financings began to appear and different options for liquidity-driven financings were widely explored for COVID-19-impacted businesses.
 Market participants mused that the return of the market would see a “tightening” of lending terms in a more creditor-friendly manner.

 The period in which the syndicated debt markets were firmly “closed” provided an opportunity for private credit providers to fill the void and look to capitalise on opportunities across the capital structure.

 When the syndicated debt markets returned in June and July, significant investor "pre-sounding" became the norm in relation to a large group of potential investors for each loan transaction.
 Borrowers and underwriters have worked hard to identify and address key investor concerns early in the distribution process.